Andrew Daddo: Actor and presenter

-Andrew Daddo was a co-host of The Factory with Alex Papps, broadcast on ABC TV on Saturday mornings, from 1987 to 1989.
-He also hosted Countdown Revolution in 1989.

-From 1989 to 1991, Daddo was a VJ on the American MTV network.
+Daddo started his television career while still at university.
+In 1987 he began co-hosting music show The Factory with Alex Papps, broadcast on ABC TV on Saturday mornings, from 1987 to 1989.
+He was also a host on Countdown Revolution in 1989.
+He then moved to New York in 1989 for a role as VJ on the American MTV network, but was sacked in 1991.